facelessuser/BracketHighlighter/docs/contributing.md

 1. Please **read the documentation** and **search the issue tracker** to try to find the answer to your question **before** posting an issue.

+2. When an issue is created, a template will be shown, please fill out the appropriate sections.
+If the template is not followed, the issue will be marked `Invalid` and closed.

-2. When creating an issue on the repository, please provide as much info as possible:
+3. When creating an issue on the repository, please provide as much info as possible.
+The template will reiterate what is mentioned here as a reminder:

     - Provide environment information by running `Preferences->Package Settings->BracketHighlighter->Support Info`.
 The information will be copied to the clipboard; paste the info in issue.
     - Errors in console.
     - Detailed description of the problem.
     - Examples for reproducing the error.
-You can post pictures, but if specific text or code is required to reproduce the issue, please provide the text in a plain text format for easy copy/paste.
+You can post pictures, but if specific text or code is required to reproduce the issue, please provide the text in a plain text format as well for easy copy/paste.
+    - Provide links to 3rd party syntax highlighting package you are using if applicable.

     The more info provided the greater the chance someone will take the time to answer, implement, or fix the issue.

-3. Be prepared to answer questions and provide additional information if required.
+4. Be prepared to answer questions and provide additional information if required.
 Issues in which the creator refuses to respond to follow up questions will be marked as stale and closed.

 ## Reviewing Code
 Take part in reviewing pull requests and/or reviewing direct commits.
 Make suggestions to improve the code and discuss solutions to overcome weakness in the algorithm.